xor2003/masm2c/README.md

 License: GPL2.

-Sure ASM2C have cleaner code and good parser but it written on Swift and less instructions supported, also only protected mode.
+Sure ASM2C have cleaner code but it written on Swift and less instructions supported, also only protected mode.

 TODO:
 - equ out of segment/proceedure
 - macros support
 - full VGA/EGA
-- better parser based on Masm EBNF
+- ~~better parser based on Masm EBNF~~
 - proper SB emulation or use DOSBOX as library
 - better keyboard
 - add FPU instructions support (low priority)